-Looking Ahead: Due to the asset smoothing method, only a portion of the current year's asset gain was recognized.
-If the Market Value of Assets were used (instead of smoothed value), the funded status would have been about 95.2% (instead of 96.6%).
-Absent offsetting gains, this will put upward pressure on contribution rates.
+Looking Ahead: Due to the asset valuation method, this year the funding value of assets have been set equal to the market value of assets and all prior and future asset gains and losses have been eliminated.
+Therefore, the funded status on a Market Value of Asset basis is the same as the funded status on a Funding Value of Asset basis.
 To the extent that actual returns fall below/(above) the assumed return of 7.25%, contribution requirements will increase/(decrease).